Origin of Whitehead Family?

 Hwit is an old English word for white and heafdu for head.
 When you join them together and say them to yourself with the original pronunciation you can pick up hwit heafdu and you get ‘whithud’.
 You also get where the name got it’s two syllable pronunciation from.
 From 1066 the Norman barons introduced surnames into England to distinguish people and families from each other.
 The name Whitehead is listed among these early Norman names and I encourage you to read Norman names for more information on this.
 Despite what seems to be a pretty reasonable assumption of how the name came about, if you are indeed a Whitehead you will almost undoubtedly have been asked at least once in you life, “How do you spell that?” which will of course have left you staring in incredulous blankness at the querent (true story).

-The Normans named for their homeland of Normandy in what is now France came over to England with William the Conquerer in 1066.
+The Normans named for their homeland of Normandy in what is now France came over to England with William the Conqueror in 1066.

 The Normans (earning their name from their place of origin (Normandy), had originally come to France (which wasn’t France as we know it now) from Scandinavia as Vikings who had settled the Frankish northern lands by plantation after Charles III (the simple) ceded them the land and invited them to settle there.
 The name came from Nor(se) Man or northern man which then became Norman.
 Their area of France being Normandy remained under their own rule until much later.
 Vikings of course had been landing in, settling and marrying into the Anglo-Saxon population since they first worked out how to get their long boats to the shores of East Anglia around 793 AD.
-I mean the poor old English folk as they stood then, hadn’t had much time on their own, the Romans had only cleared out 410 AD.
-When the Romans were in Kent is was called Durovernum Cantiacorum.
+The Romans who had known the place as Durovernum Cantiacorum had left by 410 AD.

-2023 update: Having had my DNA testing completed, I was pleasantly surprised to find (in my DNA passed down to me from my father) both Swedish and Danish ancestry.
-Albeit in very small amounts, but it does support the educated guess I’ve long held with some of the story of how the Whitehead’s got to Kent in England in the first place!
+2025 update: Having had my DNA testing completed some years ago now, I was pleasantly surprised to find (in my DNA passed down to me from my father) Iceland, Swedish and Danish ancestry.
+Albeit in small amounts, but it does support how the Whiteheads got to Kent in England in the first place.

 To date the earliest I have been able to get back in my most direct line (The Whitehead line) appears at this time to be William Whytehead 1723 – 1812 and Mary Bassenden both of Kent.
 The name in this generation appears to have taken on its more modern spelling of Whitehead.
 Having said that – the Whytehead/Whitehead family are anything but modern or new to Kent in England.
 With great thanks and appreciation for the work done by the East Kent Archaeological Society I was able to find records of which I am almost certain will be connected to our Whitehead’s in East Kent (which incidentally is where ours hailed from in the main).
 The records I have found go back to the time of Henry VIII in 1509!